Apple bobbing: Apple on a String

 A common variant of bobbing of apples is the game snap apple or apple on a string, in which apples are hung from the ceiling and contestants jump to take bites - the winner is the contestant that manages to eat their entire apple first.
 To increase the difficulty, it is common to spin the apples beforehand or shake the cords, often catching contestants who are unaware or too slow in the face.

 In Scotland, alongside dooking for apples, treacle scones, smeared in additional treacle, are strung from the ceiling at Halloween.

 History

 The tradition of bobbing for apples dates back to the Roman times, when the Roman army merged their own celebrations with traditional Celtic festivals.
 During an annual celebration, young unmarried people tried to bite into an apple floating in water or hanging from a string on a line; the first person to bite into the apple would be the next one to be allowed to marry.
 Apple bobbing was appropriated in the Irish festival Samhain, with apples serving as a sign of fertility and abundance.

 Both apple bobbing and an apple on a string in 18th-century Ireland are mentioned by Charles Vallancey in his book Collectanea de Rebus Hibernicis.

 A maiden who placed the apple she bobbed under her pillow was said to dream of her future sweetheart.

+In popular culture

+Agatha Christie's mystery novel Hallowe'en Party, is about a girl who is drowned in an apple-bobbing tub.

+In the SpongeBob SquarePants season 1 episode "Scaredy Pants", Mr. Krabs manages to catch an apple while he was apple bobbing, but accidentally swallows it and briefly chokes on it.